 The modern Ghiscari in Meereen now speak a blend of the High Valyrian of their conquerors and Old Ghiscari.
 Following the fall of the Freehold during the Doom of Valyria, the Ghiscari of Slaver's Bay took control of the slave trade.

 The slave Belwas was bred and trained in the fighting pits of Meereen.
 From Meereen, he was eventually sold to Qohor.
 The year before the birth of Daenerys's dragons, Meereen suffers from a plague.

 A Clash of Kings

 A Storm of Swords

-Daenerys ends the siege of Meereen by sending men through the sewers and battering down the eastern gate, and the city is sacked by her army.
-Cleon of Astapor sends Ghael as an envoy, offering an alliance between Astapor and Meereen.
+Daenerys besieges the city.
+The siege eventually comes to an end after Daenerys sends men through the sewers to strike the chains of the slaves within the city, while having her own forces battering down the eastern gate.
+The Meereenese slaves rise up, and Daenerys and her army gain access to the city, resulting in the sack of the city.
+Daenerys takes up residence in the Great Pyramid of Meereen, and orders a hundred and sixty-three of the Great Masters to be nailed on posts upon the city's central plaza to avenge the slave children.
+King Cleon of Astapor sends Lord Ghael to Meereen as an envoy, offering an alliance between Astapor and Meereen.
 Since Astapor has not fared well since its earlier capture, Daenerys decides to remain and learn to rule in Meereen instead of spreading her rule elsewhere.

 A Dance with Dragons